TerranceFinleyZ/imperial-tech/README.md

 Sep 19, 2024: Meza & Luna channel: https://www.youtube.com/@TerranceFinley-v7h & https://www.youtube.com/@Zodiac_Zion

-Oct, 2, 2024: Developing GLOW a photo and video Editing LIVE website built for Client.
+Oct 2, 2024: Developing GLOW a photo and video Editing LIVE website built for Client.

+Oct 7, 2024: Developing A new Alchemy E-comm store using Next.js, Framer, Stripe.
+This will help also with marketing on my Facebook page.